-Over the past few years, 10% of Australians have drastically reduced or stopped drinking drinks such as colas and juice.
+Over the past few years, 10% of Australians have drastically reduced or stopped drinking colas and juice.

-One result of this drop in consumption of highly-sugared beverages is that consumers seem to be enjoying a broader range of drinks.
+One result of this drop in consumption of highly sugared beverages is that consumers seem to enjoy a broader range of drinks.

-This doesn’t mean Australians are drinking less liquid, as hydration is still a key part of a healthy daily life.
+This doesn’t mean Australians drink less liquid, as hydration is vital to a healthy daily life.

 After all, the human body is about 60% water (with higher levels in organs such as the brain and heart).

-For perfect health, many doctors suggest drinking up to 2 litres of water daily.
+Many doctors suggest drinking up to 2 litres of water daily for perfect health.